 Despite the importance and seemingly tractable nature of these classic models, we know of little empirical work that has examined their implications directly.
 The vast literature examining educational attainment (for a useful summary of this literature, see Haveman and Wolfe 1995) contains only a few studies that focus on parental investments in the schooling of their children and even fewer that examine the differences in investments within families.
 However, the cross-family differences that have been the focus of this literature do provide some insights that are also relevant here.

 One such aspect is the role of liquidity constraints.
 If schooling investments depend on the interest rate a family faces, then families that face higher interest rates (e.g. families with lower income, lower wealth, or more borrowing needs) would be expected to invest less in schooling.
 Numerous studies find that college attendance increases with family financial resources (for example, Ellwood and Kane 2000; Brown, Scholz, and Seshardri 2012; Belley and Lochner 2007; Bailey and Dynarski 2011; Haider and McGarry, forthcoming), and several studies show it falls with respect to family size (for example, Lindert 1977; Behrman, Pollak, and Taubman 1989).
-Lochner and Monge-Naranjo (2013) provides a excellent review of the literature on liquidity constraints, including the work on structural models that test for liquidity constraints directly.
+Lochner and Monge-Naranjo (2013) provides an excellent review of the literature on liquidity constraints, including the work on structural models that test for liquidity constraints directly.

 In the context of within-family comparisons, if liquidity constraints bind earlier in the life course, families might invest less in older children relative to their siblings.
 Alternatively, federal financial aid formulas formulaically provide greater assistance to college bound children if their older siblings are enrolled in school, potentially lessening these life-cycle liquidity issues for later born children.
 Both of these examples suggest that younger children within a family might face fewer constraints on college attendance.